As wearable fitness trackers become increasingly popular, more people are taking a closer look at their daily steps. And it seems to be paying off.

 Still, it’s an interesting snapshot of how much the average steps per day can vary from person to person.

 People in certain countries tend to take more steps per day than those in other countries.
 A 2017 study tracked activity levels of 717,527 people in 111 countries over an average of 95 days using smartphones.

 Here’s what the study found:

 It’s not clear why the average number of steps per day varies from country to country.
 A range of factors likely play a role, including:

 - walkability of roads and sidewalks

-The CDC recommends that adults, including older adults, get a minimum of 150 minutes of aerobic activity, such as brisk walking, per week.
+The recommends that adults, including older adults, get a minimum of 150 minutes of aerobic activity, such as brisk walking, per week.
 A brisk pace translates to roughly 100 steps per minute.
 This means you’ll need to take 15,000 steps per week (a little over 2,000 steps per day) to meet the CDC’s minimum guidelines.

 For more health benefits, the CDC recommends upping that goal to 300 minutes.
 This equals about 30,000 steps per week (just under 5,000 steps per day).